matihope/Sudoku/README.md

 ## Hidden feature

-Pressing SPACE key fills the board.
+Pressing SPACE key solves the board.
 Useful with "Empty Board" mode, when we want to solve an already existing Sudoku.

+Note: all game modes serve a board with one, unambiguous solution.
+In mode "Empty board", upon finding a solution the result is returned.
+It is possible to generate multiple solutions (by pressing Undo and solving again).

 ## Building